-More recently, Air Change has developed and now manufactures dehumidification solutions for commercial, industrial and institutional applications.
+The majority of Air Change revenue is now sourced from the sale of dehumidification solutions for commercial, industrial and institutional applications.

-Sales of this product type continue to grow in the Australian market because of changing ambient air conditions and the air conditioning requirements in buildings.
+These sales continue to grow in the Australian market because of changing ambient air conditions and the changed air conditioning requirements of modern buildings.